How to start a Meadow

 This sequence illustrates the evolution of a meadow from left to right: the initial turf-grass lawn prior to planting, the tilled yard with young meadow plants, the landscape after one year, and two years later.

 Meadow-making is a unique type of gardening that requires a pinch of delayed gratification and a dash of restraint.
-“This is a different kind of gardening,” says renowned gardening writer Margaret Roach, who has interviewed Wormser twice for her podcast and once for an article in The Times.
+“This is a different kind of gardening,” says renowned gardening writer Margaret Roach, who has interviewed Wormser multiple times for her podcast and for an article in The Times.
 “Meadow-making is an exercise in patience and restraint and in accepting that it has a life of its own.”

-It can take two, three, or even four years for a meadow to reach full maturity and become self-sustaining.
+It can take two, three, or even five years for a meadow to reach full maturity and become self-sustaining.
 Wormser explains that a vital part of the meadow-making process is letting go.
 “Basic maintenance aside, once you’ve designed and planted your meadow, your primary job is to give it the space and time it needs to reveal its own character.”

 WHAT OBSTACLES MIGHT I ENCOUNTER?